Making Sense of eBay Auctions With a "Reserve Price"

 What Is a Reserve Price?

 When a seller lists an item for auction on eBay, they are given the option to supply eBay with an optional "reserve price" for the item.
-This price, which is kept secret from bidders, is the minimum amount for which the seller is willing to sell.
+This price, which is kept a secret from bidders, is the minimum amount for which the seller is willing to sell.

-Reserve price auctions can be identified either by the words "Reserve not met" shown underneath the current high bid for the auction.
+Reserve price auctions can be identified by the words "Reserve not met" shown underneath the current high bid for the auction.

 Reserve Tips for Bidders/Buyers